CUBRID/cubrid-manual/en/ha.rst

            continue ? ([y]es / [n]o / [s]kip) : y

-15. At this step, the result of building the slave node is printed to check whether it was successful or failed.
+15. At this step, the result of building the slave node is printed to check whether it was successful or not.

     ::